 So instead of creating my own program as usual, I’m following his.
 The program is pretty awesome, it’s periodised so that each week for the first month is building strength, then hypertrophy, and then muscular endurance.
 It also has deadlifts, squats, bench press, push press, and underhand rows in one session – so it’s killing me!

-The girlfriend came back with a 5kg turkey that she had got on offer from Iceland the other day for the price of £5!!!
-It was the talk of the town, so I went in on Saturday and got a second (slightly smaller turkey) for £5.
+The girlfriend came back with a 5kg turkey.
+She had got it on offer from Iceland the other day for the price of £5!!!
+It was the talk of the town.
+So I went in on Saturday and got a second (slightly smaller turkey) for £5.
 As a result I have been following a turkey-based diet since Saturday.
 We roasted the turkey, then made stock from the bones, then made a stew, and a winter vegetable soup.
 So we’ve had a load of veg this week, and it’s been super cheap.

 Matt “So fucking done with turkey after the last 4 days” Smith